BrianHicks/should/README.md

 This is a python program to manage todos from the command line.
 It'll create all the files it needs as it needs them.

-The syntax for using should is in a state of flux.
-It will be updated.

 Here's some ideas from my list about should:

  - projects!